 There is perhaps insufficient interaction between provision of sleeper services and other ScotRail services to readily justify a combined franchise.
-While connecting services are well integrated in the timetable and there is some use of sleeper trains for daytime travel purposes, most aspects of the operation are largely separate.

 Since all locomotives and coaches for the sleeper services are separate from the main ScotRail services, it may be that the benefits of a separate sleeper franchise may outweigh any disbenefits.